• Skip to primary navigation

 Can I freeze this casserole?

 Yes!
-This paleo ground beef casserole freezes really well.
+This paleo ground beef casserole freezes really well for up to 3 months.

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!

-This paleo spinach and artichoke ground beef casserole is the perfect comfort food.
+This spinach and artichoke casserole is the perfect comfort food.
 Rich and creamy this healthy dinner will be a hit with the whole family.

 Print Pin Rate